5 Reasons Statecharts Are the Future of Financial Technology

 How Statecharts Work in Practice

 By implementing statecharts in their customer interface workflows, BlockFi reported a 40% reduction in customer service calls.
 This improvement stems from accurately guiding users through processes, minimizing confusion.
-Less customer service interaction frees up resources, allowing BlockFi to allocate more funds toward growing their platform and investing in product development. -
+Less customer service interaction frees up resources, allowing BlockFi to allocate more funds toward growing their platform and investing in product development.
+Understanding how statecharts disrupt traditional service models can be invaluable for industry players.

 Revolut’s shift to statecharts significantly improved its onboarding process, resulting in a 20% increase in new user sign-ups.
 A streamlined onboarding process not only enhances user experiences but also directly correlates with customer acquisition trends that are critical for growth in the fintech space.